 Scope of Rights

 Regardless of whether you have trademark rights through common law use or registration, the scope of your rights depends on the strength of your trademark.
 More distinctive trademarks receive a broader scope of protection.
 That is true whether you are dealing with common law rights or federal trademark rights.
-Having a federal registration for a weak trademark means that others can come closer to your trademark without necessarily infringing upon your rights.
+Having a federal registration for a weak trademark means that others can use something closer to your trademark without necessarily infringing upon your rights.
 On the other hand, if you have a very strong trademark such as a coined term, it will be easier for you to go after others if they try to use or register a trademark that might not be as close to your own.

 Do You Have Questions About Your Trademark Rights Under the Law?